Faulty Successive Cancellation Decoding of Polar Codes for the Binary Erasure Channel: Introduction

 \subsubsection{Outline}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:background} provides some background on the construction and decoding of polar codes.
 In Section~\ref{sec:faulty}, we introduce the fault model that is used throughout this paper and we prove that fully reliable communication using polar codes is not possible under faulty decoding over the BEC.
 We also show some other useful properties of the faulty decoder.
 Moreover, in Section~\ref{sec:fer} we adapt the lower bound on the FER derived in~\cite{Bastani2013} to the case of faulty decoding, and in Section~\ref{sec:protection} we describe our proposed unequal error protection scheme.
+A discussion and some results on the optimal blocklength under faulty decoding are provided in Section~\ref{sec:optbl}.
 In Section~\ref{sec:numerical}, we show numerical results concerning the FER, the optimal choice of blocklength, as well as the effectiveness of our proposed unequal error protection method.
 Finally, Section~\ref{sec:conclusion} concludes this paper.